daronphang/programming-resources/networking/communication/OSI-model.md

 ## OSI Model (Open System Interconnection)

-OSI Model is a logical and conceptual/reference model that characterizes and standarizes how different software and hardware components involved in a network communication should divide labor and interact with one another. **There are no real working implementations of the OSI model**.
+OSI Model is a logical and conceptual/reference model that characterizes and standardizes how different software and hardware components involved in a network communication should divide labor and interact with one another. **There are no real working implementations of the OSI model**.

 ### Application (Layer 7)